 This program usually operates in school holidays so that most children can attend.
 Some correctional centres hold them just prior to Christmas.
 Sometimes we also hold them to coincide with other special days in the year such as Mothers Day, Fathers Day and Easter.

 Where are they held?

-Currently Child/Parent Activity Days are only facilitated in nominated correctional centres, where a poster is displayed advertising the event and providing application information for the inmate parent.
+Child/Parent Activity Days are run in nominated correctional centres, where a poster is displayed advertising the event and providing information for inmates on how to apply.

-Carers will be contacted and an information package, including carer permission forms, will be sent to the carers.
-These will need to be returned to SHINE for Kids in the supplied prepaid envelope by the specified cut-off date.
+- Carers will be contacted and an information package, including carer permission forms, will be sent to the them.

 Who can participate?